Now Accepting New Patients ยท Same-Week Appointments

 Do I need to stop blood thinners before a nerve block?

-Many blood thinners need to be paused before injection procedures.
-Dr. Qureshi's office will review your medication list and provide specific instructions based on your medications and the type of block being performed.
-Never stop blood thinners without medical guidance.
+Many blood thinners need to be paused before injection procedures to reduce bleeding risk.
+The specific requirements depend on the medication, the type of block, and its anatomic location.
+Dr. Qureshi's office will review your complete medication list and provide specific instructions well in advance of your procedure.
+Never stop blood thinners without explicit medical guidance.

 Ready to get relief?